-• Use the following formula to figure your allowable IRA deduction.
-(Note An IRA deduction is allowable for

-Wisconsin only if the owner of the IRA has wages or net earnings from a trade or business taxable to Wisconsin.)

-• If you are married filing a joint return and both you and your spouse qualify for an IRA deduction, you must separately figure each spouse's allowable IRA deduction.
+- Use the following formula to figure your allowable IRA deduction.
+(Note: An IRA deduction is allowable for Wisconsin only if the owner of the IRA has wages or net earnings from a trade or business taxable to Wisconsin.) - If you are married filing a joint return and both you and your spouse qualify for an IRA deduction, you must separately figure each spouse's allowable IRA deduction.
 Fill in the total of both your and your spouse's allowable IRA deductions in Col. B.

-Your wages and net Your

-earnings from a trade IRA deduction IRA deduction

-or business taxable from line 32, allowable for

-to Wisconsin X Form 1040, = Wisconsin to

-Your total wages and or line 17, line 26, Col. B

-net earnings from a Form 1040A Form 1NPR

-trade or business
+Your IRA deduction IRA Your wages and net earnings from a trade or from line 32. deduction allowable business taxable to Wisconsin Form 1040. for Wisconsin Х Your total wages and net earnings or line 17. to line 26.
+Col. B from a trade or business Form 1040A Form 1NPR